 The National Mining Association’s (NMA) board of directors at its March 30 meeting formally endorsed a new workplace safety and health paradigm, CORESafety, a scalable safety and health management system specifically designed for U.S. mining operations.
 CORESafety provides a comprehensive pathway to achieve within five years mining’s goal of eliminating fatalities and reducing the rate of mining injuries by 50 percent.

-Commenting on Friday’s action, NMA Board Chairman Gregory Boyce, chairman and CEO of Peabody Energy Corporation, said, “Today is an important day for U.S. mining.
+Commenting on Friday’s action, NMA Board Chairman Gregory Boyce, chairman and CEO of Peabody, said, “Today is an important day for U.S. mining.
 CORESafety embodies our commitment to the safety and health of our employees.
 I am gratified companies that directly employ more than 100,000 Americans are participating in CORESafety, even at this early date.”

 Frank McAllister, vice chairman of NMA and chairman and CEO of Stillwater Mining, added, “CORESafety is an industry essential, first calling upon us to do our best, then providing us with the tools to continuously improve safety and health performance at U.S. mining.”